-San Francisco with Kids: 11 Top Things to Do
+San Francisco with Kids: 12 Top Things to Do

-The city's most popular tourist destination, Fisherman's Wharf, is just a few blocks away from the Aquarium of the Bay at Pier 39.
+The city's most popular tourist destination, Fisherman's Wharf, is near the Aquarium of the Bay at Pier 39.
 To keep kids entertained for an entire day, the best place to go is Golden Gate Park, near the famous 1960s hippie neighborhood of Haight-Ashbury.
 Golden Gate Park stretches out over 1,017-acres and has several kid-friendly spots: the California Academy of Sciences with the Steinhart Aquarium, the Japanese Tea Garden, and Stow Lake for paddle boating.

-1 Discover the Wonders of the Natural World at the California Academy of Sciences
+1. Discover the Wonders of the Natural World at the California Academy of Sciences

 In San Francisco's Golden Gate Park, the Academy of Sciences is a spacious facility with an aquarium, a state-of-the-art planetarium, a natural history museum, and a rainforest.
 Exhibits feature animals in environments that replicate their natural habitat.
-A highlight of the Academy, the Steinhart Aquarium mesmerizes kids with its array of colorful species.
-This spectacular aquarium contains around 40,000 different sea creatures, many in tanks with real coral reefs.
+A highlight for children and adults alike, the Steinhart Aquarium mesmerizes kids with its array of colorful species.
+This spectacular aquarium contains around 40,000 sea creatures, including over 900 different species, many in tanks with real coral reefs.

 Address: 55 Music Concourse Drive, San Francisco, California

-2 Spot Amazing Animals at the San Francisco Zoo & Gardens
+2. Spot Amazing Animals at the San Francisco Zoo & Gardens